New Stories, Women in Photography, India.

 Each photographer’s practice is shaped by an engagement with both tradition and modernity, employing photography as a medium of inquiry, resistance, recall and storytelling.
 Through documentary, conceptual, and experimental approaches, these photographers challenge dominant narratives, reclaim perspectives, and expand the scope of visual storytelling in India.
 New Stories is not merely a collection of images by women wielding the lens; it is an invitation to witness, reflect, and engage with the ever-evolving trajectories of women photographers.

-Image title: Shepherdʼs Hut – To evade capture by the Germans, Indian soldiers often took refuge in remote shepherds’ huts.
+Feature image title: Shepherdʼs Hut – To evade capture by the Germans, Indian soldiers often took refuge in remote shepherds’ huts by Annu Palakunnathu Matthew, Courtesy of the Artist & sepiaEYE, NYC.